lupyuen/lupyuen.github.io/src/mynewt.md

 # Set GCC Compiler for RISC-V

-When building RISC-V Firmware, Mynewt uses the RISC-V GCC Compiler [`riscv64-unknown-elf-gcc`](https://github.com/apache/mynewt-core/blob/master/compiler/riscv64/compiler.yml)
+When building RISC-V Firmware, Mynewt uses the RISC-V GCC Compiler `riscv64-unknown-elf-gcc` [(See this)](https://github.com/apache/mynewt-core/blob/master/compiler/riscv64/compiler.yml)

 But that's not the same as our compiler from xPack RISC-V GCC: `riscv-none-embed-gcc`